joe7575/techpack/README.md

 ![TechPack](https://github.com/joe7575/techpack/blob/master/screenshot.png)

-**After update to v1.16, don't forget to activate the new mod "lcdlib" as part of the mod pack.**
+**After update to v2, don't forget to activate the new mod "tubelib_stairway" as part of the mod pack.**

 TechPack is a collection of following Mods: